 Now, as much as I try to stick to handmade whenever possible, there are some things that you can buy that are pretty lovely too.
 I bought this dream catcher from Ishka.
 They are having a huge clearance sale at the moment with crazy price cuts, so pop in if you get the chance.
 Some great bargains to pick up.
 By the way, yes – the dream catcher is pretty girly and no, I don’t know what gender the baby is.
 It’s staying, no matter what!

 Another bought item that I love.
 Cotton ball string fairy lights.
 You can pick these lights up at most major shopping centres if you’re happy to pay around $45.
 But if you’re like me and love a bargain plus don’t mind waiting for the delivery dude, you can pick them up on eBay for around $21 with free postage.
-Plus, they arrived in 7 days!
+Plus, they arrived in 7 days and if you look around you may even find some good coupons online (get more info here)!
 I reckon these are better too – the ones I bought are battery operated which means you can put them wherever you like without worrying about a plug.
 The store bought ones, from what I saw, needed mains power and colour options were somewhat limited.